How to get rid of rats and rodents in your home

 • Keep gardens and alleys clean – old appliances and old furniture make perfect homes for mice and rats.

-How to get rid of/deter mice and rats
+How to get rid of rats and mice: DIY methods

 Electromagnetic and ultrasonic devices